Skip to main content

 Hi, I’m Lindsay Mattison, a trained professional chef, and outdoor enthusiast.
 During the summertime, you’ll find me outside grilling burgers on the patio, cooking a pork shoulder on the smoker, or building a yakitori grill on my fire pit.
 If I can cook it outside, I will!

-One thing I’ve learned over the years is the importance of having a reliable grill; it’s absolutely key to building confidence in your grilling game.
+One thing I’ve learned over the years is the importance of having a reliable grill; it’s key to building confidence in your grilling game.
 I’d love to help you find the right one for you!

 The Tests

-Using my training and years of grilling experience as a starting point, I spent hours researching the latest, greatest, and most popular portable grills available online and in stores.
 Using price, quality, and brand reputation to narrow the field, I chose several highly-rated portable grills available from popular shopping outlets like Amazon, Home Depot, and Lowes to call in for testing.
 After receiving the test candidates, I set about building each one.

-After assembling each of the grills, my goal was to assess the size of each grill’s cooking surface, as well as its weight and shape, fuel type (gas, charcoal, or pellets), ease of transport, and overall performance.
+After assembling each of the grills, my goal is to assess the size of each grill’s cooking surface, as well as its weight and shape, fuel type (gas, charcoal, or pellets), ease of transport, and overall performance.

 I then assessed the char pattern and grill marks of each burger to see how the grill grate’s material contributed to the test.
-Stainless steel grates tend to be easier to clean, but they don’t transfer heat as well as cast-iron grates, which create more pronounced grill marks.
-For the gas grills, we also placed slices of white bread over the entire surface to map out the heating pattern.
-Grills with even heating really shined here, creating predictable patterns without noticeable hot or cold spots.
+Stainless steel grates tend to be easier to clean.
+They don’t transfer heat as well as cast-iron grates, which create better grill marks.

 What You Should Know About Portable Grills